yuuuuzhang/TriplexFPP/README.md

 * To run triplex DNA site prediction:
   - use the triplex DNA site section in TriplexFPP.ipynb
   - change corresponding data path and file names
   - run
 the default name is the demo, it takes about 20s to run.

-* To run in cis / in trans lncRNA prediction:
-  - use the triplex lncRNA section in TriplexFPP.ipynb
-  - change corresponding data path and file names
-  - run
-the default name is the demo, it takes about 20s to run.